zeroincombenze/tools/maintainer-quality-tools/README.md

 The goal of Maintainer Quality Tools (MQT) is to provide helpers to ensure the quality of Odoo addons.

+Differences between this Zeroincombenze® MQT and standard OCA version:

+* Zeroincombenze® MQT can aldo test Odoo 6.1 and 7.0; OCA version fails with these versions
+* Zeroincombenze® MQT is designed to run in local environment too, using [local travis emulator](https://github.com/zeroincombenze/tools/tree/master/travis_emulator)
+* Zeroincombenze® MQT is designed to execute some debug statements (see below *MQT debug informations*)
+* OCA MQT is the only component to build environment and test Odoo.
+Zeroincombenze® MQT is part of [Zeroincombenze® tools](https://github.com/zeroincombenze/tools)

 Sample travis configuration file (for version 7.0)
 --------------------------------------------------